w3c/wot/planning/ThingDescription/work-items.md

 # [DRAFT] Web of Things TD Work Items

-## Original Input

-This is copied from https://www.w3.org/WoT/IG/wiki/WG_WoT_Thing_Description_WebConf and should ideally be restructured and organized into the section later.
+This is copied from https://www.w3.org/WoT/IG/wiki/WG_WoT_Thing_Description_WebConf and is further restructured here.

 ## Categories

-The work items are split into three categories.
+The work items are split into four categories.

+1. The first category is Binding Templates, which involves specifying the mechanism but also the submission mechanism.
-The first category focuses on work items that are more about restructuring, redesigning, and improving the usability of the specification.
+2. The second category focuses on work items that are more about restructuring, redesigning, and improving the usability of the specification.
 These could pave the way for new features.
-The second category is about work items that are directly linked to new features.
+3. The third category is about work items that are directly linked to new features.
-The third category is currently called supporting work items (can be renamed) and they improve various mechanisms but are not necessarily new keywords for TD instances.
+4. The fourth category is currently called supporting work items (can be renamed) and they improve various mechanisms but are not necessarily new keywords for TD instances.

 Such categories can be reflected with labels and different views in the GitHub project management panel.
-The task force will go through existing issues, pull requests and discussions, and categorize them accordingly.
+The task force will go through existing issues, pull requests, and discussions, and categorize them accordingly.

 - **Priorities:** The items below can be considered a flat list with no priorities set for now.
 Ideally, items that are dependencies to other items and those with concrete industry use cases will be prioritized.